skykosiner/School-work/film-studies/film/planning.md

 > Well you may be wondering how I got into this situation, well in order to find that out we need go back 3 months
 ### Scene 2
 Start off with saying to mom or someone else, I'm going to take the dogs for a walk.
-After the protagonist gets out of the house and reach the end of athe drive way we cut to a bedroom to the back of a bad guy, while at the back we here a gun shot.
+After the protagonist gets out of the house and reach the end of the drive way we cut to a bedroom to the back of a bad guy, while at the back we here a gun shot.
 Then cut back to the protagonist where the phone rings.